 We rely on Lonza, a third party manufacturer, to produce a portion of commercial and clinical quantities of our commercial products and product candidates.
-We have various manufacturing and license agreements with Lonza, with remaining total non-cancellable future commitments of approximately \$1,054.3.
-This amount includes \$86.6 of undiscounted, fixed payments applicable to our CMO embedded lease arrangement with Lonza.
+We have various manufacturing and license agreements with Lonza, with remaining total non-cancellable future commitments of approximately \$1,044.1.
+This amount includes \$102.3 of undiscounted, fixed payments applicable to our CMO embedded lease arrangement with Lonza.
 If we terminate certain supply agreements with Lonza without cause, we will be required to pay for product scheduled for manufacture under our arrangement.
 Under an existing arrangement with Lonza, we also pay Lonza a royalty on sales of SOLIRIS that was manufactured at the Alexion Rhode Island Manufacturing Facility (ARIMF facility) prior to its sale and a payment with respect to sales of SOLIRIS manufactured at Lonza facilities.
+We also pay Lonza a royalty on the sales of ULTOMIRIS.

-In addition to our commitments with Lonza, as of March 31, 2019 we have non-cancellable commitments of approximately \$57.3 through 2020 with other third party manufacturers.
+In addition to our commitments with Lonza, as of June 30, 2019 we have non-cancellable commitments of approximately \$65.1 through 2020 with other third party manufacturers.